Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/13_shifting_ground/index.md

 }
 ```

-We changed the background color to a dark purple color to match the texture's colors, and we set the ground and sky quads to be very large (3000x3000 units).
-The fog effect finished to make the scene look good.
+We changed the background color to a dark purple to match the texture and set the ground and sky quads to be large (3000×3000 units).
+The fog effect helps the scene feel cohesive.

 ### Fog effect on projectiles

 Currently, the fog effect is only applied to the ground and sky quads.
 We need to apply it to other entities, notably the projectiles.
-To do this, we will update the `Entity.cs` class rendering code:
+To do so, update the `Entity.cs` class rendering code:

 ```csharp
   ...